How to Win at Mornings

 The decisions you make first thing in the morning set the tone for how the rest of the day unfolds.
 Cultivating a healthy morning routine will impact everything—your food choices, stress level, productivity, mood, and overall physical and mental performance.

 Routines are simply habits executed in a consistent fashion and, like a well-oiled machine, they’re designed to optimize energy, productivity, and efficiency.
 Once routines become automatic, little effort is required to maintain your healthy habits.
 It’s like flying on autopilot to your best self.
-So, if your mornings are a chaotic scramble without a consistent rhythm, Sun Basket’s registered dietitian Lindsey Kane recommends finding a steady beat, and choreographing a routine that fits your personality, passions, and values, to carry you throughout the day.
+So, if your mornings are a chaotic scramble without a consistent rhythm, Sun Basket’s registered dietitian Lindsey Kane recommends finding a steady beat and choreographing a routine that fits your personality, passions, and values, to carry you through the day.

 It’s hard to convince your body to make its way out of bed if the first thing you have to do is unexciting or overwhelming.
 Lure yourself out of bed by starting your day off with something you enjoy, like an early morning hike with a friend.
 Not only will this help you break your snooze button habit but it will also start your day on a positive note.

-Hydrate—Prime your body with a glass or two of water.
+Prime your body with a glass or two of water.
 Pro tip: Pair something you already do every morning, like brushing your teeth or making coffee, with drinking a glass of water.
 Delegating the trigger to something built into your morning routine will make your new habit stick.

-Fuel up—Simply put, input impacts output.
+Simply put, input impacts output.
 What you eat for breakfast directly influences your energy level, mood, metabolism, and performance.
 Give your breakfast a healthy upgrade and reap the benefits all day long.

 Take note of the shift in energy and how you feel at the end of the day.
-Take time to acknowledge the rewards of your new morning routine and let those rewards reinforce your behavior.
+Acknowledge the rewards of your new morning routine and let those rewards reinforce your behavior.
 Celebrating progress is a key step in transforming habits into a consistent routine.

 illustration by @boccaccinimeadows